 The Importance Of Choosing A Qualified Injector

 Even though BOTOX® Cosmetic treatments are not surgical procedures, it’s important to choose an experienced, qualified person to do the injections.
-Dr. Kunkel and his Aesthetic Nurse Injector Krista are intimately familiar with BOTOX® Cosmetic and have successfully treated hundreds of patients at our Fort Worth office.
-They take time to talk with each candidate before beginning the treatments.
+Dr. Kunkel and his Aesthetic Nurse Injector Krista Barrington, R.N., are intimately familiar with BOTOX® Cosmetic and have completed thousands of treatments at our Fort Worth office.
+They take time to talk with each client.
 This helps them understand what each person wants to achieve and allows a tailored, customized treatment plan to be performed.
 Krista treats clients from Fort Worth, Colleyville, Southlake, Mansfield, Austin, Dallas, and across Texas.